PeterFarber/AO-Physics/docs/docs/index.md

 # **Overview**
-This documentation provides an overview of the core components of the physics simulation system: `World`, `Body`, and various `Constraints`.
+This documentation provides an overview of the core components of the physics simulation system: `World`, `Body`, `Constraints`, and `Character`.
 Each component plays a crucial role in defining the behavior and interactions of objects within the simulation.

 !!! danger ""
     AO Physics is still in its early stage of development...